longphan12/MarketAnalyzer/README.md

 A GPT-powered tool for analyzing quarterly market reports across six regions: Houston, Dallas, Austin, San Antonio, Nashville, and Atlanta.

+## Important Notice
+Due to OpenAI API cost coverage, this application is currently running locally only.
+Upon project selection, it will be deployed as a web service.

 ## Features
 - PDF report analysis with AI-powered insights
 - Interactive web interface for easy report uploads